zanonnicola/llfk/src/pages/en/holidays/index.md

 Our workshops are open to children from 3 onwards.
 They take place on a weekly basis, from Monday to Friday, either in the morning, from 9am to 12pm, or in the afternoon one, from 2pm to 5pm.

-Leave us your contact details and a short message telling us a little more about what you’re after, we’d be happy to get in touch with you as soon as possible.
+Leave us your contact details and a short message telling us a little more about what you’re after, we’ll be in touch with you as soon as possible.